Evernote/evernote-cloud-sdk-php/README.md

 Note for users of the 1.x SDK for PHP
 -------------------------------------
 This SDK is a complete revision of the previous Evernote SDK for PHP.
-(Here is where we should link to a migration guide)
+(Migration guide to come)

 FAQ
 ---

 #### Where can I find out more about the Evernote API?

-Please check out the [Evernote Developers Portal](dev.evernote).
+Please check out the [Evernote Developers Portal](https://dev.evernote.com).